||How to Apply |

 If you are an EOPS student and have a GPA of 3.5 or higher, please contact Vida Shajie, EOPS Counselor and Club Advisor, at (714) 432-5638.

 a.
-Be an EOPS student
+Must be an EOPS student

 b.
 Currently enrolled in 12 units, unless you are a DSPS student